KevinBian107/ensemble-imbalanced-data/README.md

 <img>

 It also seems like more `sugar` and more `total_fat` (transformed from `nutrition`) seems to be related to higher `rating`!
-This is quite suprising!
+This is quite suprising and it also seems like that this would be a good feature to include in our model building process.

 <img>

 Seems like there is some sort of relationships between `n_steps`, `n_ingredients`, and the `rating` column.
 However, this relationship doesn't seem to be that exact.
 In a later section we might use this idea.

 ## Aggreagted Analysis
-Now we can first use the groupby function that we have implemented to look at some aggregated data first before using it for the next few sections
+We have implemented a few groupby function previously that groups the data frame by `user_id` and by `recipe_id` then handle each of the column picked accordinly.
+Now we can first use the groupby functions that we have implemented to look at some aggregated data first before using it for the next few sections.

 <img>